 Lorenzo Lamas (Lieutenant Michael Arronax), Sean Lawlor (Captain Nemo), Natalie Stone (Lieutenant-Commander Conciel Wallace), Kim Little (Donna Sustin), Emilio Rosso (Ramirez), Damien Puckler (Lieutenant Blackwell), Victor J. Springer (Captain Farragut), Declan Joyce (Billy Cooper), Michael Tower (Captain Anderson)

 The Asylum started their mockbuster trend in 2005 when the Steven Spielberg War of the Worlds (2005) was announced.
 They quickly realised that the original H.G.
 Wells novel was now in public domain and jumped in with their own enterprising mockbuster version War of the Worlds (2005).
-They then set off on a bunch of other adaptations of works that were in public domain, including Allan Quatermain and the Temple of Skulls (2008) based on King Solomon’s Mines (1885), The Land That Time Forgot (2009), Princess of Mars (2009), Troy: The Odyssey (2017) and a number of mockbuster versions of public domain stories that were also released at the same time as big-budget adaptations were, including the likes of Journey to the Center of the Earth (2008), Sherlock Holmes (2009), 3 Musketeers (2011), Grimm’s Snow White (2012), Hansel and Gretel (2013), Jack the Giant Killer (2013), Hercules Reborn (2014), Sleeping Beauty (2014) and King Arthur and the Knights of the Round Table (2017).
+They then set off on a bunch of other adaptations of works that were in public domain, including King of the Lost World (2005) based on The Lost World (1912), Allan Quatermain and the Temple of Skulls (2008) based on King Solomon’s Mines (1885), The Land That Time Forgot (2009), Princess of Mars (2009), Troy: The Odyssey (2017) plus a number of mockbuster versions of public domain stories that were also released at the same time as big-budget adaptations were, including the likes of Journey to the Center of the Earth (2008), Sherlock Holmes (2009), 3 Musketeers (2011), Grimm’s Snow White (2012), Hansel & Gretel (2013), Jack the Giant Killer (2013), Hercules Reborn (2014), Sleeping Beauty (2014) and King Arthur and the Knights of the Round Table (2017).

 The film tries to create a sense of underwater adventure on a low-budget with people sitting in control rooms urgently spouting naval doubletalk but does little to convince.
-The underwater scenes consist of stock footage and some extremely cheap CGI, in particular the shots of a giant squid trying to drag down the submersible.
-(Indeed, it is quite possible that 30,000 Leagues Under the Sea avoided any actual underwater or at sea shooting altogether).
+The underwater scenes consist of stock footage and some extremely cheap CGI, in particular the shots of a giant squid trying to drag the submersible down.
+(Indeed, it is quite possible that 30,000 Leagues Under the Sea managed to avoid any actual underwater or at sea shooting altogether).
 The film has a cheap canned score.